nilseriks/schrodinger/README.md

 # Schrodinger

-The program solves the one dimensional timeindependent schroedinger eqauation for a given potential.
+The program solves the one dimensional time independent schroedinger eqauation for a given potential.
 It also contains a script which visualizes the results of the solver.

 # Motivation